vivekkartha/android-grpc-kotlin/README.md

 # android-grpc-kotlin
-An attempt to learn Grpc in Android using Kotlin
+Demo app using gRPC with Android written in Kotlin

 ##### Libraries used
 * OkHttp